jrice248/jrice248/README.md

-- 👋 Hi, I’m Jaime
+- 👋 Hi, I’m Jaime!
-- 👀 I’m interested in math, web development, data analysis
+- 👀 I’m interested in math, web development, and data analysis
 - 🌱 I’m currently building my skills in C# and javascript
 <!---
 - 💞️ I’m looking to collaborate on ...